NorthBridge/playbook/README.md

 Installation
 ============

 ####1.
-Install python (2.7 or higher) go to https://www.python.org/downloads/mac-osx/
+Install python (2.7 or higher)

 	TODO: add Windows instructions

-        Installation on OSX:
+	Installation on OSX: go to https://www.python.org/downloads/mac-osx/

 ####2.
 Install project dependencies.
 There are two ways to do this.

-#####First way: Use a virtual environment:
+#####First way: Use a virtual environment (Ubuntu):

+	# Install pip
 	sudo apt-get install python-pip

-If you want to use a virtual environment you must do something like (Ubuntu):
+	# Install virtualenv using pip
 	pip install virtualenvwrapper
-	# Go to the project directory

-	#make sure you are in the directory playbook (if you do "ls" in your command line you will find there is another folder called playbook--don't go in there. stay here.)
+	# Add the following two lines in your ~/.bashrc script:
 	export WORKON_HOME=$HOME/.virtualenvs
 	source /usr/local/bin/virtualenvwrapper.sh

+	# Close the file and source it:
+	source ~/.bashrc

+	# Go to the project directory: Make sure you are in the directory playbook (if you do "ls" in your command line you will find there is another folder called playbook.
+Don't go in there.
+Stay here.)
 	mkvirtualenv playbook

 	# The next command is only necessary if you are not already using the created virtualenv